USC Gould School of Law is seeking anÂ instructor to teach our Contemporary Issues in HR ComplianceÂ class.

-The instructor will then teach the course during the summer 2020 semester, from May through August 2020.
+The instructor will teach the course during the summer 2020 semester, from May through August 2020.
 We expect that the instructor will spend approximately 10-15 hours of work per week on instruction of the course, including the timely grading of assignments and communication with students.

 Contemporary Issues in Human Resource Compliance (LAW-609) explores regulations and compliance issues as well as related problem-solving techniques in the workplace.
 Various current problems will be explored, such as harassment policies, prevention and enforcement, immigration compliance, social media policies, regulation of employee behavior outside the work place, and more.
 (2 units)